ClusterRole and ClusterRoleBinding

 - [ ] Listed cluster-scoped resources with

-api-resources --namespaced=false - [ ] Created a
+api-resources --namespaced=false - [ ] Created the

-node-readerClusterRole + ClusterRoleBinding - [ ] Verified
+prometheusClusterRole + ClusterRoleBinding - [ ] Verified